 Positives of Silence

-What Words Can’t Say: As addressed in my 2008 book Healing Together and my blog post “Reclaiming Sexual Intimacy in Your Relationship,” there is a intimate bond that couples share physically that can not at times be translated into words.
-For some, words have been so misunderstood that silent intimate connection becomes the step before the words, making this a crucial step in the recovery of their bond.
+What Words Can’t Say: As addressed “Reclaiming Sexual Intimacy in Your Relationship,” there is a intimate bond that couples share physically that can not at times be translated into words.
+For some, words have been so misunderstood that silent intimate connection becomes the step before the words and a crucial step in resetting the bond.

 As a couple, consider giving new meaning to silence by side by side meditation, sharing nature, walking side by side, driving in the “company” of the other, enjoying the sounds of silence.